kinshuk4/daily-coding-problem-solutions/README.md

 In this case, removing the edge `(3, 4)` satisfies our requirement.

-Write a function that returns the maximum number of edges you can remove while still satisfying this requirement.
+Write a function that returns the _maximum_ number of edges you can remove while still satisfying this requirement.

 [Solution](solutions/src/main/java/com/vaani/dcp/Solution344.java)

 ---

-### Problem 345
+### Problem 345 (Medium)

 This problem was asked by Google.